olehsmysh/udpipe_example/README.md

 ## Step 5
 Now you can work with UDPipe.
-For example, you may create a new Python file and using cURL send and recieve the data from the server via files.
+For example, you may create a new Python file and use cURL to send and receive the data from the server via files.

     os.system(
     "curl -F model=ukr -F data='@INPUT.txt' -F tokenizer= -F tagger= -F parser= http://localhost:(PORT)/process > OUTPUT.txt")